-If you don’t always like lifting your fingers off the keyboard to press the Tab, Enter, Escape, or Return key, let TextExpander do it for it while you type.
+If you don’t always like lifting your fingers off the keyboard to press the Tab, Enter, Escape, or Return key, let TextExpander (affiliate link) do it for it while you type.

 Sometimes while typing, I don’t want to look down to hit the Tab key when it’s needed.
 I can sometimes press the key without looking, but typing the abbreviation, “tbb” triggers the tab key will I type.
 I use a similar abbreviation for quickly typing a list of 10 numbers, each followed by a period.

 Here’s how to set it up in TextExpander:

 2. Select the drop-down list of special macros and select Key.